liteljaime/junior-infra-task/report.md

 This document is an evaluation of the different solutions available in the market to monitor our Kubernetes cluster.

-One of the main differences, in terms of monitoring, between monolithic infrastructure and kubernetes, is its difficulty of monotoring.
-Before microservices, the monitoring of infrastructure was more straight forward.
-With Kubernetes, the amount of containers created and destroyed, the number of nodes, services deployed within a cluster, the communication between these services and so on, adds a load of complexity into the monitoring system.
+Kubernetes allows for better development experience but the amount of containers created and destroyed, the number of nodes, services deployed within a cluster, the communication between these services and so on, adds complexity into the monitoring system.

-The monitoring systems that served us well before, cannot keep up with the explosion of metrics that these new services entails.
-The recommended solution in this report, will have to address this complexity in a way that it makes it easier for engineers to manage and understand what is going on in the system as well as helping in the troubleshooting process.
+This explosion of metrics will have to be addressed by the recommended tool in a way that it makes it easier for engineers to manage and understand what is going on in the system as well as helping in the troubleshooting process.

 The main goal of our monitoring system will be to enable us to make rational decisions based in data, to respond to incidents and to align the service with our business objectives.

 In the microservice world, we need monitoring systems that allow us to alert for high-level services objectives, but retain the granularity to inspect individual components as needed.

-## self-hosted or SaaS?
+## Self-Hosted or SaaS?

 Depending on the requirements of the project one can choose between self-hosted and SaaS monitoring solutions.